Aubrey O’Day Bares Cleavage And Channels Madonna In Gold ‘Virgin’ Halloween Costume

 While O’Day did not reply to the fan in her comments section, she did share a video in her stories from one year ago today when she performed with DK3 in New Orleans, and the entertainer noted that she is missing the stage right now.

-For a couple of weeks, O’Day has shown off several great Halloween costumes, which is something she does each year.
+For the last couple of weeks, O’Day has shown off several great Halloween costumes, which is something she does each year.
 The Inquisitr previously reported that the “DJT” singer channeled Morticia Addams as one of her holiday getups.